Influencer Marketing: 5 Reasons Why It Is Important For Your Brand

 People are blocking your ads

 Lastly, more people are now days blocking your advertisement on the Internet (Barker, 2016).
 The 2017 Ad block Report from PageFair shows that over 600 million devices uses ad block, and this number grew by 30% globally since 2016.
 With this report, I suggest it is time for you to stop wasting your money on ads that you consumers block and focus on channels that people trust and as mentioned before, consumers trust influencers (Bughin, 2015).
-Influencer marketing reaches the ad block generation with the information they want (Callius, 2017).
+Influencer marketing reaches the ad block generation with the information they want (Callius, 2017), and that is another reason why influencers are important.

 Influencer marketing is not for every brand, you have to have the right product, be active on social media and there has to be influencers for your target market.
 If you have this, here are the 5 reasons mentioned in the text about why influencer marketing is important and shouldn’t be ignored by you and your brand: